 46. Browse the shelves at London's oldest bookshop - Visit Hatchards on Piccadilly, which has been in situ since the Georgian era and has been a long-time supplier to the Royal households of Britain and Europe.

-Raise a toast to Her Majesty
+Raise a toast to his majesty

-51. The Nest in Treehouse - Head to the skies and perch on the terrace overlooking Regent Street’s flags at The Nest in Treehouse.
-Enjoy its Very British Summer Celebration, partnered with Sipsmith.
+51. The Nest in Treehouse – Head to the skies and perch on the terrace overlooking Regent Street’s flags at The Nest in Treehouse.

-52. Dukes London Bar - James Bond creator Ian Flemming was a regular at Dukes Bar, a short walk from Piccadilly.
+52. Dukes London Bar – James Bond creator Ian Fleming was a regular at Dukes Bar, a short walk from Piccadilly.
 It's thought that it was here that he coined the phrase “shaken not stirred” for his most famous character.
 Martinis — however you might prefer them — remain a fixture at this renowned watering hole.

-53. The George - Located on Great Portland Street, The George pub has been an important space for political, cultural and social movements since the 18th century, moving to a literary and creative hotspot in the last century.
+54. The George – Located on Great Portland Street, The George pub has been an important space for political, cultural and social movements since the 18th century, moving to a literary and creative hotspot in the last century.
 Discover it for yourself.

-54. The Wigmore - Visit The Wigmore for an elevated British menu overseen by Michel Roux Jr. Sip signature cocktails, choose from its extensive wine list or perhaps try its craft beer, The Wigmore Saison.
+55. The Wigmore – Visit The Wigmore for an elevated British menu overseen by Michel Roux Jr. Sip signature cocktails, choose from its extensive wine list or perhaps try its craft beer, The Wigmore Saison.
 Teetotal?
 Work your way through its selection of zingy Tavern Lemonades.

-57. The Green Bar - Rediscover the classic gin and tonic at Hotel Café Royal’s iconic Green Bar, which prizes itself on its plethora of gins, botanicals and the finest tonics.
+58. The Green Bar – Rediscover the classic gin and tonic at Hotel Café Royal’s iconic Green Bar, which prizes itself on its plethora of gins, botanicals and the finest tonics.

 Where to stay for a weekend in London